 Almost sounds too good, right?
 So what’s the problem?
 You’ll see in just a second…

 Right after the Wonder Woman and BlackJack, I grew 2 different strains side-by-side: Sour Diesel and 818 Headband.
 This time, it was the Sour Diesel stole the show.
 This is one of several similar-sized colas:

 So here’s where the problem shows up.
 Before I even got a chance to try any of this Sour Diesel, I compared its yields to the Wonder Woman:

 The Sour Diesel yielded less than half of the Wonder Woman!

 After 4 weeks of curing the new buds (and beating myself up), I finally tried the Sour Diesel and immediately decided it was the best bud I had grown.
-Make no mistake, Wonder Woman is extremely potent to say the least and very high-yielding!
+Make no mistake, Wonder Woman is extremely potent and very high-yielding!
 But this Sour Diesel blew me away in a way I had not expected.
 I was so happy with it that I got a vacuum sealer for my mason jars just so I could keep it as it was for as long as possible.
-Again, I love Wonder Woman, but the Sour Diesel came to be known as ‘The Preciousssss’ in my house!
+To this day, Reserva Privadas version of Sour Diesel is still my favorite strain!

-Lesson learned: A strain's worth is based solely on how much YOU like it.
+Lesson learned: A strain’s worth is based solely on how much YOU like it.
 The yields, potency, taste, smell and popularity mean nothing compared to how it works for you personally.
 Also, don’t get caught up on yields!
-If you’re happy with what you harvested, you’ve already won!
+If you’re happy with what you harvested, that’s a win!